 By: David Lee Sexton, Jr.

+This post was written by David Lee Sexton, Jr. of the OneOp Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development concentration on our website, Facebook, and Twitter.
+Find out more about us on this site, Facebook, and Twitter.